 . . .

-This post was written by Brian J Friedman, SoftClouds’ VP Global Strategic Sales, has a background in technology, business development, corporate management and sales.
+This post was written by Brian J Friedman, SoftClouds’ VP Global Strategic Sales.
+He has a background in technology, business development, corporate management, and sales.
 Brian has been responsible for the creation and growth of numerous companies developing successful long-term relationships that have resulted in double-digit sales growth and continuing business expansion.